Avoid Chemicals with Preventive Care

 Herbal Mouth Rinses

 If you develop gum disease, you may be prescribed a chemical antibacterial rinse.
-However, there is an herbal alternative that is just as effective as the chemical chlorhexidine
+However, Tooth and Gum Tonic is an herbal alternative that is just as effective as the chemical chlorhexidine

-These natural rinses are alcohol-free and work using powerful essential oils and herbs to combat the effects of gum disease.
+Herbal Tooth and Gum Tonic alcohol-free and works using powerful essential oils and herbs to combat the effects of gum disease.
 Pure full strength essential oils combat bacteria, while gotu kola and Echinacea encourage the regrowth of gum tissue.
 Essential oil of lavender and natural vegetable glycerin soothe and condition your gums to help strengthen them against future damage.

 In a twelve-week trial comparing this natural rinse to chlorhexidine, the herbal rinse was just as effective at reducing bacterial plaque, gum inflammation, and bad breath.

-One of our chief concerns is that we want to avoid exposing you to any substances that can trigger an unhealthy response from your body.
-If you know about your sensitivities, please let us know and we will avoid exposing you to them.
-If you have a dietician or naturopath who has recommended certain treatments or substances to avoid, we will work with them and you to avoid disrupting your treatments.
+One of our chief concerns is to provide safe and effective treatments that are customized for each patient.
+This includes avoiding exposure to any substances that can trigger an unhealthy response from your body.
+If you have specific sensitivities, health concerns or you are working with an integrative physician or naturopath who has recommended certain treatments or materials to avoid, we will work with them to find compatible treatments.

-If you would like to learn more about herbal dental treatments in Rochester, please email us or call 585-244-3337 for an appointment at Contemporary Dentistry.
+If you would like to learn more about biocompatible dental treatments in Rochester, please email us or call 585-244-3337 for an appointment at Contemporary Dentistry.